SpenceKonde/megaTinyCore/README.md

 These parts have a newer CPU core with slightly improved timings.
 This distinction is unimportant for 99.9% of users - but if you happen to be working with hand-tuned assembly (or using a library that does so, and are wondering why the timing is messed up), you should be aware of this.
 * PUSH is 1 cycle vs 2 on classic AVR (POP is still 2)
 * CBI and SBI are 1 cycle vs 2 on classic AVR
-* LDS is 3 cycles vs 2 on classic AVR (16-bit LDS is still 1 cycle) :disappointed:
+* LDS is 3 cycles vs 2 on classic AVR :disappointed: LD and LDD are still cycles (like a classic AVR)
 * RCALL and ICALL are 2 cycles vs 3 on classic AVR
 * CALL is 3 cycles instead of 4 on classic AVR
-* Saving the best for last...
-ST and STD is 1 cycle vs 2 on classic AVR!
+* Saving the best for last: ST and STD is 1 cycle vs 2 on classic AVR!
 (STS is still 2) Note that the improvement to PUSH can make interrupts respond significantly faster (since they often have to push the contents of registers onto the stack at the beginning of the ISR), though the corresponding POP's at the end aren't any faster.
 The change with ST impacted tinyNeoPixel.
 Prior to my realizing this, the library worked on SK6812 LEDs (which happened to be what I tested with) at 16/20 MHz, but not real WS2812's.
-However, once I discovered this, I was able to leverage it to use a single tinyNeoPixel library instead of a different one for each port like was needed with ATTinyCore (for 8 MHz, they need to use the single cycle OUT on classic AVRs to meet timing requirements, the two cycle ST was just too slow; hence the port had to be known at compile time.
+However, once I discovered this, I was able to leverage it to use a single tinyNeoPixel library instead of a different one for each port like was needed with ATTinyCore (for 8 MHz, they need to use the single cycle OUT on classic AVRs to meet timing requirements, the two cycle ST was just too slow; hence the port had to be known at compile time, or there must be one copy of the routine for each port, an extravagance that the ATtiny parts cannot affort.
 But with single cycle ST, that issue vanished)

 # Differences in Behavior between megaTinyCore and Official Cores
-While we generally make an effort to emulate the official Arduino core, there are a few cases that were investigated, but we came to the conclusion that the compatibilit would not be worth the price.
+While we generally make an effort to emulate the official Arduino core, there are a few cases that were investigated, but we came to the conclusion that the compatibility would not be worth the price.
 The following is a (hopefully nearly complete) list of these cases.

 ### digitalRead() does not turn off PWM.
 On official cores, and most third party ones, the digitalRead() function turns off PWM when called on a pin.
 This behavior is not documented by the Arduino reference.
 This interferes with certain optimizations (such as fast digital IO - which is coming soon, I swear) - and moreover is logically inconsistent - a "read" operation should not change the thing it's called on.
 That's why it's called "read" and not "write".
 There does not seem to be a logically coherent reason for this - and it makes simple demonstrations of what PWM is non-trivial (imagine setting a pin to output PWM, and then looking at the output by repeatedly reading the pin).

 ### TCA0 configured in Split Mode to get 3 additional PWM pins
-On official "megaavr" board package, TCA0 is configured for "Single mode" as 3 16-bit timers (used to output 8-bit PWM). megaTinyCore always configured it for "Split mode" to get additional PWM outputs.
+On official "megaavr" board package, TCA0 is configured for "Single mode" as a three-channel 16-bit timer (used to output 8-bit PWM). megaTinyCore always configures it for "Split mode" to get additional PWM outputs.
 See the datasheets for more information on the capabilities of TCA0.
+See [Taking over TCA0](megaavr/extras/TakingOverTCA0.md) for information on reconfiguring it.

 ### Type B timers not used for PWM
 On the official "megaavr" board package, as well as [DxCore](https://github.com/SpenceKonde/DxCore), the type B timers are used to generate 8-bit PWM (one pin per timer), there are very few circumstances where this could increase the number of usable PWM pins.
 These timers are just too scarce and valuable on these parts.
-Being minimally useful, their being removed entirely from possible PWM timers allows us to save space used for initializing and  to reserve the type B timers for Servo, Tone, and other utility timing applications.
+Being minimally useful for PWM, in short supply, and highly desirable for other purposes, support for using them for PWM was removed in order to save space that would otherwise be used initializing these timers for PWM and handling them in analogWrite() et. al.

 ### digital I/O functions use old function signatures.
 They return and expect uint8_t (byte) values, not enums like the official megaavr board package does.
 Like classic AVR cores, constants like LOW, HIGH, etc are simply #defined to appropriate values.
 The use of enums instead broke many common Arduino programming idioms and existing code, increased flash usage, lowered performance, and made optimization more challenging.
-While the enum implementation made language design purists comfortable, and provided error checking for newbies - because you couldn't pass anything  that wasn't a pinState to a digital I/O function, and would get that error checking if - as a newbie - you accidentally got careless.
+While the enum implementation made language design purists comfortable, and provided error checking for newbies - because you couldn't pass anything  that wasn't a PinState to a digital I/O function, and would get that error checking if - as a newbie - you accidentally got careless.
 A compatibility layer was added to the official core - but then that got rid of what was probably the most compelling benefit, the fact that it did generate an error for new users to train them away from common Arduino practices like passing 1 or 0 to digitalWrite, `if(digitalRead(pin))` and the like.
 This change also had the perverse effect of making PinMode(pin,OUTPUT), an obvious typo of pinMode(pin,OUTPUT) into valid syntax (comma operator turns pin,OUTPUT into OUTPUT, and it returns a new PinMode of value OUTPUT...), instead of a syntax error.
-Anyway - these changes are not present here, and they never will be; this is the case with [MegaCoreX](https://github.com/MCUdude/MegaCoreX) and [DxCore](https://github.com/SpenceKonde/DxCore) as well.
+Anyway - the enums are not present here, and they never will be; this is the case with [MegaCoreX](https://github.com/MCUdude/MegaCoreX) and [DxCore](https://github.com/SpenceKonde/DxCore) as well.